 The Telegraph The 100 greatest films of all time—Critic Tim Robey picked his personal top 100 films.
 This link is from the Internet Archive.

-Time Magazine The 100 Best Movies of the Past 10 Decades—Stephanie Zacharek selected her top films.
+Time Magazine The 100 Best Movies of the Past 10 Decades—Stephanie Zacharek selected her top films in a mainstream list.

 Kenneth Turan Fifty-Four Favorites From a Lifetime of Film—The Los Angeles Times film critic selected 54 of his favorite films for a new book.